OSB Group PLC Executes Share Buyback on LSE

 OSB Group PLC (GB:OSB) has released an update.

-OSB Group PLC has repurchased 162,000 of its ordinary shares on the London Stock Exchange as part of its ongoing share buyback program.
-These shares, purchased at an average price of 387.49p, will be cancelled, reducing the total number of shares in circulation to 377,658,017.
-This move is aimed at enhancing shareholder value by decreasing the supply of shares and potentially boosting the stock price.
+OSB Group PLC has repurchased 186,721 of its own ordinary shares on the London Stock Exchange, as part of a share buyback program announced in September 2024.
+The shares were acquired at prices ranging from 375.60p to 381.00p and will be canceled, reducing the total number of shares in issue to 376,714,009.
+This move is often seen as a way to enhance shareholder value by reducing the number of shares outstanding.

 For further insights into GB:OSB stock, check out TipRanks’ Stock Analysis page.